chtiJBUG/wise-core/docs/README.txt

 Here you have javadocs and Programmers Guide.
-The online verion of Programmers Gude could be find also here: http://www.jboss.org/community/docs/DOC-12896
+The online version of Programmers Guide can be find also here: http://www.jboss.org/community/docs/DOC-12896